HakkiAkut/Data-Structures/README.md

 returns

       splits 2nd half of circular linked list to another list and returns this list.
       And given circular linked list becomes 1st half of the circular linked list

+**PATH FINDING**

+Rules

+      There is a terrain that consists of a number of H x W tiles.
+      In each tile, there can be a player or an obstacle.
+      There must be 1 player and p obstacles and 1 finish point that are placed in a random position upon the terrain.
+      Write all possible route in which no tile is revisited for the player from starting point to finishing point.

+Sample Config

+      height: 3
+      width: 4
+      numberOfObstacle: 2

+commands for run

+      javac *.java
+      java Main

+returns

+      result.txt

+sample result output

+      f is finish point, x is obstacle, p is player

+      0x00
+      00px
+      f000
+      (2, 1) (1, 1) (0, 1) (0, 2)
+      (2, 1) (1, 1) (1, 2) (0, 2)
+      (2, 1) (2, 2) (1, 2) (0, 2)
+      (2, 1) (2, 2) (1, 2) (1, 1) (0, 1) (0, 2)